-When hunting for a home in NYC one of the biggest moments is when you make a purchase offer on a property.
-Chances are, you’ll be competing with multiple buyers who are also interested in the property and if your offer is rejected outright it can be heartbreaking.
-Maybe they got a better offer from someone else or they found your finances to be questionable.
-Often times the reasons why an offer is rejected are the same.
+When hunting for a home in NYC one of the most significant moments is when you make a purchase offer on a property.
+Chances are, you’ll be competing with multiple buyers who are also interested in the home, and if your offer is rejected outright, it can be heartbreaking.
+Maybe they got a better offer from someone else, or they found your finances to be questionable.
+Often the reasons why an offer is rejected are the same.
 Below are five of the most common.

 A smaller offer but with less or no contingencies can work out as a better deal for the seller.

 Table of Contents

 If your first thought on viewing a property was “dream home,” chances are, other buyers thought the same.
 Extra interest means extra offers, so there’s a good chance of being outbid if your offer is too low.
 The offering price isn’t the only thing seller’s look at.
 They may have had an offer similar in price to yours but with better terms.
 For instance, they have mortgage pre-approval, are offering all cash or have no contingencies, to name just a few.
 Make sure you do enough research on the property and discuss it with your buyer’s agent to ensure you put forward the strongest offer possible.

 It often goes this way.
 The sellers launch their listing with a great marketing campaign and at the right time of year.
 Almost immediately they are flooded with interested buyers who have been waiting for a home just like theirs to hit the market.
 Most of the offers a property will receive happen within the first few days or weeks of the listing going live.

 Some sellers mistakenly conclude that all these early offers must mean they have underpriced the property.
 The dollar signs appear in their eyes, and they start to think they can make more by waiting.
 Unfortunately, there is little you can do about this except wait for them to realize their mistake or another listing comes along.

 You don’t have your finances in order